Fall 2020 College Internship Program

-The Everhart Museum offers an unpaid summer internship opportunity for undergraduate and graduate students, and recent graduates from any college or university.
-This internship is a part of the summer 2020 Museum Practice Internship Program.
-In addition to working on a project under a departmental supervisor, interns will receive a broad introduction to the Everhart’s Natural History and Fine Art collections and to the museum field.
-The nine-week program consists of an orientation, weekly discussions, a field trip to a local arts or cultural organization, an opportunity to network with staff, learn about the functions of different museum departments, and final presentations.
+The Everhart Museum offers an unpaid fall internship opportunity for undergraduate and graduate students, and recent graduates from any college or university.
+Interns will be assigned projects under a department supervisor and will receive a broad introduction to the Everhart’s Natural History and Fine Art collection.
+The fall 2020 program consists of an orientation and opportunities to network with museum staff.

-All questions regarding the summer 2020 Museum Practice Internship Program can be sent to firstname.lastname@example.org.
+All questions regarding the Fall 2020 College Internship Program can be sent to firstname.lastname@example.org.

 HOW TO APPLY